michalzajda/rollups_vs_pov/doc/pov_vs_rollups.md

 1. There are two distinct layers of rollup architecture: on-chain contract and off-chain execution systems of the 3rd party
 2. Rollups are primarily built for scalability.
 It is achieved by offloading computation to the off-chain system.
 The on-chain part is for inheriting on-chain security guarantees in the off-chain world
-3. On-chain rollup contract is specifically written for the 3rd party use-case
+3. On-chain rollup contract is specifically written for the 3rd party use-case.
+It is complex bridge contract which holds transaction data and communicates with outside world via Sequencer
-4. Every transition summary is re-run in the on-chain contract, so it's publicly available
+4. Every transition summary is re-posted in calldata in the on-chain contract, so it's publicly available
+5. Users use APIs requiring merkle proofs to exit rollups.
+It is provided by Sequencers
-5. It can be contested using Proof of Fraud.
+5. Rollup state can be contested using Proof of Fraud.
 In reality, to speed up withdrawals from the rollup contract larger entities re-run changes on their own, to be able to tell if the rollup is in the correct state.
 They don't need to wait for the PoF to allow a withdrawal then.

 #### Compare and Contrast
 Comparison of PoV and Rollups